parflow/docker/README.md

 ## Install Docker

-Documentation for downloaing and installing Docker is available at: https://docs.docker.com/
+Documentation for downloading and installing Docker is available at: https://docs.docker.com/

 ## Download the ParFlow Docker example repository